jeftegoes/AwsOverview/Cloud Financial Management/README.md

 - **Can filter by:** Service, Linked Account, Tag, Purchase Option, Instance Type, Region, Availability Zone, API Operation, etc...
 - Same options as AWS Cost Explorer!
 - 2 budgets are free, then $0.02/day/budget.

+## 5.1.
+Savings Plans coverage budget

+- Use **AWS Budgets** to create a daily **Savings Plans coverage budget** for Compute.
+  - Define a coverage threshold (e.g., 90%).
+  - Configure notifications (SNS/email) to alert stakeholders when coverage drops below the threshold.
+  - Provides proactive cost monitoring with no custom scripts or infrastructure.
+  - Ensures visibility and efficiency in Savings Plans utilization.

 # 6. AWS Support Plans Pricing